Turning the Tide

 In the 1970s, Great Bay featured about a thousand acres of oyster reefs, covering about 90 percent of the bay.
 Today, reefs cover only a fraction—about 10 percent.
-Since 2009, our Oyster Restoration Program has worked to restore more than a 28-acre footprint of reef and 3.5 million oysters.
+Since 2009, our Oyster Restoration Program has worked to restore more than 30 acres of reef and 3.5 million oysters.
 To get the work done, we partner with volunteers, scientists who reconstruct oyster reefs and raise oysters at UNH’s Jackson Estuarine Laboratory, state agencies, commercial oyster farmers and other groups such as the Piscataqua Region Estuaries Partnership (PREP).
-“We actually use oyster population health to help us understand what is happening in Great Bay,” says PREP Executive Director Rachel Rouillard.
+“We actually use oyster population health to help us understand what is happening in Great Bay,” says New Hampshire State Director Rachel Rouillard.

 At New Hampshire’s Department of Environmental Services, Coastal Program Administrator Steve Couture says it will take time to reverse pollution in Great Bay, even with improvements in wastewater treatment plants and septic systems throughout the estuary.
 Some communities also are treating storm runoff, instead of channeling it directly into water that feeds the bay.
 Couture says the bay needs the new technology and the new oysters: “I’m not sure how Great Bay would be able to fully recover without having that restored population."

 A Healthy Great Bay for People and Nature